An improved lower bound for multicolor Ramsey numbers and the half-multiplicity Ramsey number problem: Abstract

 \section{Abstract}

 The multicolor Ramsey number problem asks, for each pair of natural numbers $\ell$ and $t$, for the largest $\ell$-coloring of a complete graph with no monochromatic clique of size $t$.
-Recent work of Conlon-Ferber and Wigderson have improved the longstanding lower bound for this problem.
+Recent works of Conlon-Ferber and Wigderson have improved the longstanding lower bound for this problem.
 We make a further improvement by replacing an explicit graph appearing in their constructions by a random graph.
-In addition, we formalize the problem of producing a graph useful for this argument as the half-multiplicity Ramsey problem, and prove basic lower and upper bounds.
+Graphs useful for this construction are exactly those relevant for a problem of Erd\H{o}s on graphs with no large cliques and few large independent sets.
+We also make some basic observations about this problem.

 Let $r(t;\ell)$ be the multicolor Ramsey number, that is, the minimum $r$ such that every $\ell$-coloring of the edges of the complete graph $K_r$ on $r$ vertices has a monochromatic clique of size $t$.